Najtal/Wireless-sensor-network-geolocalisation/README.md

 guiSizeMinimumWidth=600
 guiSizeMinimumHeight=300

-* mockupRSSI : If you want to mockup RSSI
+* mockupRSSI : Define which type of input you want in the system
-* waitBeforeAnalyze : seconds to wait before analyzing a new sequence
+* waitBeforeAnalyze : seconds to wait before analyzing a new received sequence (see mote code param for more details)
-* receivedRssiAt1m : The received Rssi at 1 meter (should be negative)
+* receivedRssiAt1m : The received Rssi at 1 meter
 * propagationCstOfPathLossExp : The propagation constant of path loss exp (=2 in open space)
+* offset : The mote RSSI offset
+* useBArssi : Use Blind-to-Anchor measurements [true, false]
+* useABrssi : Use Anchor-to-Blind measurements [true, false]
+* avgPosition : The amount of last position taken in account with AVG option

 ### Configuration to run mote